mariodavid/mariodavid.github.io/_posts/2018-02-08-cuba-with-dynamodb.md

   feature_source: https://pixabay.com/de/mann-gesch%C3%A4ft-cartoon-kaufmann-1351317/
 ---

 In a lot of cases, a relational SQL based database will not fit the needs of the data access use-case.
+So let's look at some alternatives like Amazon DynamoDB and how to combine it with your CUBA app.

 <!-- more -->